fruit-freedom/liloo/README.md

 Develop installation
 --------------------

-- Clone repository and clone pybind11.
 - Use command from `Makefile` to build and test project.
+- `pip install -r requirements.txt`

 TODO